sidart/bizdom/_posts/2020-06-20-shekhawati-region-hub-of-army-traders.md

 These are now a topic of discussion and further exploration in Popular Culture, esp after Hindi Films started showing them recently (Like PK).
 Let me conclude all these array of facts that I have laid in this thread with a Quote that will summarise this : “We don’t have power, but we have money.
 With Money, we can get power”.

 PS: Marwari is also a dialects, along with the Harauti, Mewari, Mewati, etc, all under the 'Rajasthani'.
+And, in his book 'Rajasthan', James Tod suggests that “Marwar is a corruption of Maroo-wār, classically Maroost’hali or Maroost’han, thus it's a  ‘region of death’”.